danilnagy/design-ai/docs/agent_behavior/index.md

 import Rhino.Geometry as rh

 class Agent:

     def __init__(self, pt, r):

         self.cp = pt
         self.radius = r
         self.neighbors = []

-    # method for adding another instance to a list of neighbors
     def add_neighbor(self, other):
         self.neighbors.append(other)

-    # method for checking distance to other room object and moving apart if they are overlapping
     def collide(self, other):

         d = self.cp.DistanceTo(other.cp)